Particular/docs.particular.net/nservicebus/upgrades/asb-6to7.md

 The default values of the following settings have been changed:

  * `BatchSize`, which had a default value of 1000, is replaced by `PrefetchCount` with a default value of 200.
- * `MaxDeliveryCount` changed from 6 to 10.
+ * `MaxDeliveryCount` is set to number of immediate retries + 1.
+For system queues the value has changed from 6 to 10.

 For more details refer to the [ASB Batching](/nservicebus/azure-service-bus/batching.md) and [ASB Retry behavior](/nservicebus/azure-service-bus/retries.md) articles.

 ### Setting Entity Property Values